 Read on, as I am now going to discuss the five best Nerf Ultra blasters.

-Here we go, this is my top 5 list of best Nerf Ultra guns you should consider adding to your Nerf collection.
+This is my top 5 list of best Nerf Ultra guns you should consider adding to your Nerf collection.

-1. Nerf Ultra Five
+1. Nerf Ultra Select

 I mentioned the Nerf Ultra One above, and you may be wondering why it isn’t included in this list.
 Well, because that model was a huge disappointment, and not exactly a good way to introduce the new Ultra series.

-The Nerf Ultra Five, on the other hand, is a pretty cool blaster, and one of my favorites.
+The Nerf Ultra Five, on the other hand, is a pretty cool blaster and one of my favorites.
 It’s a spring-powered pistol with an internal magazine that can hold up to four darts.

 The Five is not a Nerf gun that’s going to win you Nerf wars.
 But the cool design of the Ultra Five, in addition to its smooth priming mechanism and respectable performance, make this a blaster to consider buying.